hiteshjoshi1/microservice-docker-cart-example/README.md

 - If you are building it in docker, this configuration is downloaded and then used.
 For some reason i was not able to connect config project with  github from docker even after setting up ssh.

 - In order to run these locally without docker, you need to have a Rabbit MQ and Sql Server started and running as a service.
-With docker , docker will bring them up.
+With docker, docker will bring them up.
 RabbitMQ is needed for zipkin  server so that logs are sent by your application to Zipkin.
 You can replace this RabbitMQ with Kafka.

 - I have written <b>install.sh</b> which does the job of CI of building and packaging the Spring boot application and put them in a directory from where they can be mounted to docker volumes.
 - <b>install.sh</b> will also take care of bringing all containers using docker-compose.

-All you need is docker , docker-compose, java and maven in the host machine.
+All you need is docker, docker-compose, java and maven in the host machine.

 Under the hood this is what happens -

 1. Builds all microservices, eureka server, config
 2. Brings up mysql
 3. Populate mysql with DDL and DML if not done already
 4. Bring up config server
 5. Bring up Eureka Server
-6. Bring up microservices - Eureka clients.
+6. Bring up microservices - Eureka clients
-7. Brings up the Zuul Edge gateway.
+7. Brings up the Zuul Edge gateway
 8. Angular SPA - cart UI is bundled with Edge gateway and deployed
-9. Add all of the above components into one network so that they can communicate
+9. Add all the above components into one network so that they can communicate

 ### Endpoints :-

-Direct web service endpoints
+Direct web service endpoints:

 - Eureka - http://localhost:1111/eureka
 - Customer - localhost:2222/customer
 - Inventory - http://localhost:3333/inventory